ideal-lab5/iris-docs/src/pallets_iris_assets.md

 ### Access via Assets

 After a node has successfully created an asset class, they can mint assets from the asset class.
 Each asset is synonymous with access to the underlying content.

+This module also exposes an extrinsic to request data from the network.